Do you want to get into medical sales but are secretly afraid that you don’t know enough?

 7) Are You a Small Business Owner?

 B2B healthcare sales demand a business owner mindset.
-Treat every account as an independent business; focus on providing outstanding service and increasing profitability.
+Even if you’re part of a large sales team, treat every account as an independent business; focus on providing outstanding service and increasing profitability.
+Be resourceful as entrepreneurs are.

 8) Top Sales Reps Do This